 Though site waste management plans are no longer a legislative requirement, we continue to use them to help us create resource efficiency action plans for our construction projects.

-Our 10-Point Sustainable Project Criteria, implemented across all Willmott Dixon sites, include targets for construction waste volumes.
+Our 10-Point Sustainable Project Criteria, implemented across all Willmott Dixon sites, include targets for construction waste which support our Group targets.

 We upload our waste monitoring data onto our Environmental Data System (EDS), and we use the system to report the waste generated on the project, and the quantity diverted from landfill through recycling and recovery can be reported.
 We also upload our anonymised data to the WRAP Construction Portal.

 Each of our sites has a waste champion, and our Environmental Managers regularly visit sites to audit operations and ensure procedures to minimise the environmental impact of operations.
 They also review the site's energy and waste data.

 Each of our local company offices has developed its own waste action plan to which forms their contribution towards our Group targets and ambitions.